damn-ice/rust-tictactoe/README.md

 - The game will display the updated board after each move.
 - The first player to get three in a row wins!

+## Final Thoughts

+Lots of room for improvement:
+- Could have made the board dynamic (allow users to set their box sizes) and larger.
+- Add some unit test.
+- Even refactor the code.

+Well, I don't have much time to spend (just a few hours).
+I just needed to get my hands dirty with Rust, Besides **TICTACTOE** is not a novelty project 😉.

 ## Contributors

 - [damn-ice](https://github.com/damn-ice) - Created the Tic-Tac-Toe game in Rust.